kutruff/nimbit/README.md

 ## Intersections

 Interesections are not in scope for Nimbit.
-They have limited use in the real world, and cause immense complications in implementing a type system.
+They have limited use in the real world, and cause immense complications in implementing a type system library.
 Even though they are present in other libraries like Zod, they end up being somewhat of a dead end as you lose the ability to use pick and omit.

 In general, use `merge` and `extend`.